 Now, in order to prevent that a broker that offers 10,000 CFDs on stocks beats a broker that offers 7,000 real stocks, we decided to give a point reduction when all assets of a broker are exclusively CFDs on the whole asset’s average.
 Also for the particular case of stocks and ETFs we implemented a -3 points reduction in our 1 to 10 scale.

 Now, when we assemble a broker’s total asset offering score, we give more weight to stocks, forex and ETFs instead of cryptocurrencies.
-This is because cryptocurrencies are meant to be traded on cryptocurrency exchanges, that’s their whole point.
+This is because cryptocurrencies are meant to be traded on cryptocurrency exchanges, not on traditional brokers.

 Conclusion